ronin-rb/ronin/man/ronin-decode.1.md

 : Decodes the data as Quoted Printable.

 `-R`, `--ruby`
-: Ruby decodes the data.
+: Decodes the data as a Ruby string.

 `--uudecode`
 : uudecodes the data.